nahueltaibo/gamepad/README.md

 ```

-If you are feeling generous and want to support this project, you could buy me a beer to energyze my programming nights using the following button:
+If you are feeling generous and want to support this project, you could buy me a beer to energyze my programming nights using the button below.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=UK9A88VUXL9YJ&currency_code=CAD&source=url)